PrestaShop/prestashop.github.io/news/_posts/2020-06-12-product-features-methodology-at-prestashop.md

 And sometimes there are several iterations in between to reach a complete feature.

+Once the prototyping and design phases approved, we create an EPIC on [GitHub](https://github.com/PrestaShop/PrestaShop/labels/Epic) including the feature description and all of the related user stories (each US being a specific issue) that need to be addressed.
+It can also contain a few bugs to fix in the meantime.

+In parallel, we write down functional specifications and add it to the dedicated [repository](https://github.com/PrestaShop/prestashop-specs) with all prototypes screenshots and links to the mockups.

+If all the stakeholders of the feature (PM, CM, designer, developer, and QA engineer) agree on it, the development phase starts.
+Step by step, the user stories reach the [version kanban](https://github.com/PrestaShop/PrestaShop/projects).
+When all issues are developed and their pull requests merged, we close the EPIC.

+This process stays the same, whether the development is done internally or with the help of the community.
+We do so to ensure alignment before the development phase.

 As always, let the team know what you think about it in the comments section!